joel0/cs437/CS437-Pong/README.md

 This is a game of Pong.
 Player 1 is on the left; player 2 is on the right.
 The goal is simple: do not let the ball past your paddle.

+Note: v-sync has been turned off for a smoother gameplay experience.

 ## Controls
 ### Keyboard
 Keyboard controls are mapped to physical key locations rather than characters,